-If you’ve been injured while shopping or working in Marks and Spencer, you may be able to claim compensation.
-If you’ve been injured in an accident, you could file an M&S Claims.
+If you’ve been injured while shopping or working at a supermarket, you may be able to claim compensation.
+If you’ve been injured in an accident, you could file a Claim.

 Whether you were an employee or a customer at the time of your accident, if you were injured in an incident that wasn’t your fault, contact us to discuss your claim.

 All businesses have a duty of care towards their staff and customers to uphold health and safety.
 This is done by following the relevant health and safety guidelines that are outlined by the Health and Safety Executive (HSE).
 Therefore, all staff should have training and knowledge about specific procedures that are in place to keep the premises safe.
-If you’ve been injured as a customer or a staff member of Marks and Spencer, you should inform a manager.
+If you’ve been injured as a customer or a staff member of a supermarket, you should inform a manager.

 The manager should then allow you to write a report of the accident in the business accident book.
 It is a legal requirement for all businesses to have accident books.
 If the manager fails to allow you to write a report in the accident book, they are failing to uphold the health and safety standards that are expected of a business.

 There are many different accident types that you could be affected by while in a supermarket.
 However, certain accident types are more likely to occur in a supermarket than others.
 Some of the most common supermarket accident types include:

 • Slip, trip and fall accident – often caused by a wet floor sign not being placed near a recently cleaned floor or food/liquid spillages.
 Accidents like these can also happen because of items being dangerously placed on walkways.

 • Falling item accidents – if an item falls from a shelf, it could potentially hit someone below.
 Therefore, it is important that items are not overstocked on shelves or stocked in a dangerous way.
 Furthermore, staff members who are too small to safely reach should not pull items off of shelves that are too high.
 A ladder should be used to reach the item or another staff member should assist them.